Hip Hop CHRONICles: Adam Yauch Was A Genius

 The Beasties reigned supreme that night.
-Right before sundown the three excess stormed the stage.
-The sea of people was set into a frenzy.
+Right before sundown, the three excess stormed the stage.
+The sea of people was sent into a frenzy.
 Crowd surfing.
 Bottle throwing.
-Half mile wide mosh pits.
+Half-mile-wide mosh pits.
 It was bananas.
 Then it was over.
 Or was it?

 Curtain call lasted at least 10 minutes, and then out of nowhere, Adam Yauch’s genius bass riff triggered the beginning of the group’s hit Sabotage.
 Utter chaos.
 The Smashing Pumpkins were relegated to performing on a pile of smoldering rubble as the headliner that night.